 The UKFPO are not immigration specialists.
 It is not the responsibility of the UKFPO to provide comprehensive information or updates regarding changes to immigration law.

 Although every effort has been made to ensure that this guidance is accurate and up-to date at the time of publication, the right for overseas citizens to work in the UK is governed by legislation which may change from time to time, and is ultimately a matter for Parliament and the courts.
 The UKFPO accepts no responsibility or liability where the content of this guidance is relied upon and later found to be inaccurate, or legislation is changed.
-You are advised to check the up-to-date position using the web links provided.
+You are advised to check the up-to-date position regularly.

-The UKFPO do not arrange the Tier 2 sponsorship, this is arranged by the National Sponsorship Teams which are as follows:
+Tier 2 Visa has now changed to Skilled Worker visa.
+The UKFPO do not arrange the Skilled Worker sponsorship, this is arranged by the National Sponsorship Teams which are as follows:

-Tier 4 sponsorship is arranged by the sponsorship team at Health Education England (UKFPO).
+Tier 4 sponsorship has now changed to Student Visa.
+A Student Visa is arranged by the sponsorship team at HEE.
 This is a programme specific visa.
 The contact details are as follows:

 Applicants can submit one of the following if they are a UK national:

-- Passport page(s)containing your personal details; including nationality, photograph, date of birth, signature, date of expiry and biometric detail
+Passport page(s)containing your personal details; including nationality, photograph, date of birth, signature (if applicable), date of expiry and biometric detail

-- Home Office issued application registration card (copy of the front and back of the card)
+Home Office issued application registration card (colour copy of the front and back of the card)

 If they are not a UK National, they can submit one of the following: